-According to Luckey, “the games industry is the only industry that’s really well equipped to build interactive immersive 3D worlds,” and Oculus will remain doing the same thing it had intended from the beginning with building a VR headset designed for gaming.
+According to Luckey, “the games industry is the only industry that’s really well equipped to build interactive immersive 3D worlds,” and Oculus will remain to do the same thing it had intended from the beginning by building a VR headset designed for gaming.

-Luckey added, there are “a lot of good reasons” the Facebook decision was made.
-And while he understands why the public may have reacted the way they.
+Luckey added, that there are “a lot of good reasons” the Facebook decision was made.
+And while he understands why the public may have reacted the way they did.
 Many of them are not looking at the “big picture,” or know what Oculus knows behind the scenes.
 Luckey goes on to point out that 99% of game developers, he has spoken with are thrilled with the deal.
 This now “guarantees that they [game developers] are going to have an audience to sell for, and a platform worth developing for.”
-Luckey passionately conveys the plan, is to “promote the long-term adoption of virtual reality, not short-term financial returns.”
+Luckey passionately conveys that the plan is to “promote the long-term adoption of virtual reality, not short-term financial returns.”

 - You won’t need a Facebook account to use an Oculus Rift.